 A pair of Parker Hannifin cylinders, one on each slicing head, await individual commands from Parker electrohydraulic servovalves.
 The cylinders are fitted with externally mounted Temposonics II magnetostrictive position sensors.
 (Such sensors frequently are installed in a cavity bored in the piston rod, but these 1-in. pistons have only 5/8-in. diameter rods.)
 By electronically slaving the Temposonics sensors to the optical encoder, the motion controller strokes each slicing head cylinder at the exact moment that the conveyor delivers a crust underneath it.

 Diffusion sensors detect reflected signals from pizza crusts on the conveyor as they approach the slicing heads.
 After the sensor detects a crust, the controller counts down the appropriate delay until the crust moves directly under the head.
 Then the automatic slicing operation begins.

-An integral power unit supplies the 1000-psi hydraulic system.
-Because of the high speeds involved, the Model 1514-2 drives its Parker variable-displacement piston pump with a 15-hp electric motor.
-Another hydraulic function actuates cylinders that raise the heavy Peppamatic top assembly to facilitate cleaning.
-(The USDA-approved machine is designed for washdowns using harsh commercial sanitizing agents; stainless steel, Delrin plastic, and hardcoat-anodized aluminum are among the materials.)
+An integral power unit supplies the 1,000-psi hydraulic system.
+Because of the high speeds involved, the Peppamatic 1514-2 drives its Parker variable-displacement piston pump with a 15-hp electric motor.
+Another hydraulic function actuates cylinders that raise the machine's heavy top assembly to facilitate cleaning.
+(The USDA-approved machine is designed for washdowns using harsh commercial sanitizing agents; stainless steel, Delrin plastic, and hard-coat anodized aluminum are among the materials.)

-Tony Thomas, mechanical engineer, J. E. Grote Co., Inc., Columbus, provided details on this equipment.
+Tony Thomas, mechanical engineer, J. E. Grote Co., Inc., Columbus, Ohio, provided details on this equipment.